Part 1: Planning Your New Website

 Think about how the information in a Wikipedia entry is nested under a parent topic; there’s the title of the entry, and then there’s the “Contents” box below it that links to several different related subtopics.

-A sitemap works in a similar way; you’ll have a few main categories — services, about, blog posts, testimonials, case studies, etc. — and then you’ll organize each specific page under those categories.
-Here’s an example:
+A sitemap works in a similar way.
+You’ll have a few main categories but then you’ll organize each specific page under those categories.

 - Our History

 Each of those items listed is a separate page.
 The “Handyman Services” page will include blurbs about the bullet items underneath and will link to them.
 Each bullet item is its own page specifically about that subject matter.

 Write out the different pages that are going to be on your site and determine which topics each page falls under.
 You don’t need to get too fancy here; you could do this just with bullet points in a Word document.
 What’s important is that you start thinking about how to organize the information on your website on a basic level.

 From there, what you can do is begin wireframing the content structure of your site to create a more visual layout of how your content is connected.
 There are a ton of tools you can use to create your sitemap.
 I like to use a program called Simplemind.
 You could also get by using Excel just fine.

 If you’ve ever used mind mapping software, you should be familiar with the wireframing process.
 If you haven’t, it essentially boils down to this: